TLPcoder/hystrix-controller-oop-js/README.md

     }] -->
  ```

-**getServiceCommands:** returns hystrix serviceCommands to be used in your application
+**getServiceCommands:** returns hystrix serviceCommands to be used in the application

  ```javascipt
     const HystrixController = require('hystrix-controller')